Davidson4376/windows-uwp.fr-fr/windows-apps-src/publish/reviews-report.md

 ---
 author: jnHs
 Description: The Reviews report in the Windows Dev Center dashboard lets you see the reviews (comments) that customers entered when rating your app in the Store.
-title: Rapport sur les avis
+title: Rapport sur les révisions ms.assetid: E50C3A4D-1D8A-4E5B-8182-3FAD049F2A2D ms.author: wdg-dev-content
-ms.assetid: E50C3A4D-1D8A-4E5B-8182-3FAD049F2A2D
-ms.author: wdg-dev-content
 ms.date: 08/16/2018